FlowFuse/website/src/node-red/hardware/raspberry-pi-4.md

 - Required Hardware:

 Before proceeding further, ensure you have all the necessary hardware components ready.
-This includes the Raspberry Pi single-board computer (recommended models: Raspberry Pi version 1 or higher ), an SD card (8GB or larger recommended), a compatible power supply, and any required peripherals such as a keyboard, mouse, and display.
+This includes the Raspberry Pi single-board computer (recommended model: Raspberry Pi version 4; however, for setting up Node-RED, any Raspberry Pi from version 0 or higher is sufficient, but the practical demonstration further in the guide uses Raspberry Pi 4), an SD card (8GB or larger recommended), a compatible power supply, and any required peripherals such as a keyboard, mouse, and display if you are not running it in headless mode.
 It's also beneficial to have a DHT11 sensor for following the practical guide further, but it is not necessary for the installation process.

 - Software Preparation:

-Ensure your Raspberry Pi is fully set up and running on the latest version of Raspbian OS.
+Ensure your Raspberry Pi is fully set up and running on a Debian-based OS, preferably the latest version of Raspberry Pi OS (formerly known as Raspbian).
+While Raspbian is recommended for optimal compatibility and performance, other Debian-based distributions may also work.
 For more information on installing Raspberry Pi OS, refer to [How to Install Raspberry Pi OS on Your Pi](https://raspberrytips.com/install-raspberry-pi-os/).
+If you're setting up your Raspberry Pi in headless mode, where it operates without a monitor, keyboard, or mouse, refer to the [How to Install a Headless Raspberry Pi](https://raspberrytips.com/raspberry-pi-headless-setup/) guide.
 Additionally, ensure your Raspberry Pi is connected to a stable network, either via Ethernet or Wi-Fi.

 ### Installing the Device Agent